To see more photos of Sculpture, click here!

 The Sculpture Society

-The Rebel Sculpture Society (RSS) is an organization of advanced sculpture students and is led by Professor Durant Thompson.
+The Sculpture Society is an organization of advanced sculpture students and is led by Professor Durant Thompson.
 The group meets once a month to promote awareness of sculptural exhibitions and events, employment opportunities, and educational options.
 Meetings involve discussions for possible field trips to museums and conferences.
 They also choose visiting artists’ to invite to the school to demonstrate through workshops and give lectures.
 RSS holds its own metal casting event at least once a year where the community is invited to donate materials and participate in casting activities.
 For more information, call (662) 915-5828.